Autism Inpatient Care

+The inpatient unit is designed for an acute short-term length of stay determined by medical necessity, your child’s individual needs, and discharge planning factors.
 To be considered for admission your child must fit the following criteria:

 - Have a documented primary diagnosis of Autism Spectrum Disorder (ASD)

-- For CT residents, have documentation of Autism diagnosis by a Psychologist or other clinical provider outside the school setting, which includes one of the following diagnostic tests: ADOS-2, CARS-2, or GARS-2
+- For CT residents, have documentation of autism diagnosis by a psychologist or other clinical provider outside the school setting, which includes one of the following diagnostic tests: ADOS-2, CARS-2, or GARS-2

 - Display self-injury, aggression, problem sexual behavior, or other severe behavior problems that impair functioning